jh1993/UnderusedOptions/README.txt

 Wolf:
 - Ice hounds are now nature units.
 - Wolf Pack cost reduced to 7, because I don't think anything should cost more than 7 SP; 7 SP should be enough for this upgrade anyways.
 It also counts as casting the spell twice, to make you not lose out on Thorn Garden and Icy Spriggan shrine procs.
+Number of wolves summoned now benefits from num summons bonuses.

 Annihilate:
 - Max charges upgrade now costs 6 SP and gives +16 charges.